krishnans2006/fpga-flight-sim/reports/report.typ

 - *Color Space Reduction* - By reducing the color space from 16-bit RGB565 to 8-bit, we can have a higher pixel throughput (as our memory subsystem can now store twice the pixels as before).

 Thus, there is a lot of work that can be done to extend the functionality of this project, like adding some of the features which we weren't able to implement.
-Luckily, there is a lot of physical space on our FPGA for these features--we ended up using $21.77%$ of the LUTs, and $11.49%$ of the FFs.
+Luckily, there is a lot of physical space on our FPGA for these features---we ended up using $21.77%$ of the LUTs, and $11.49%$ of the FFs.
 This can be attributed to many optimizations and choice to use light-weight memory controllers rather than LUT-intensive Xilinx IPs.
 However, we did use a significant amount of DSP units ($59.17%$), which limits the amount of arithmetic-intensive units we can potentially add to the design.

 Overall, we found this project to be very rewarding (albeit stressful).
 We had extremely complex hardware and software components, and we put a lot of work into writing (numerous) FSMs, memory controllers, and graphics architectures.
-There was also a significant debugging component to our project--especially considering the number of moving parts.
+There was also a significant debugging component to our project---especially considering the number of moving parts.
 We would have to unit test each module, and then write larger testbenches to test overall system functionality.

 Lastly, rather than following a prexisting design, this project had us making a lot of independent design decisions.
 We firmly believe our experiences making these design decisions (some good, some awful in retrospect) will be incredibly beneficial in our future endeavours in digital hardware design.